Emran025/shafeea-platform/.github/CONTRIBUTING.md

-# 💖 Contributing to Taj Al Waqar 💖
+# 💖 Contributing to Shafeea 💖

 Hey there, awesome developer! 👋